youennf/codec-agnostic-rtp-payload-format/codec-agnostic-rtp-payload-format.md

                      |
                      V
              Physical Stimulus

-            Figure 2: Receiver Side Concepts of the Media Chain with Application-level Media Encryption

 ```
+            Figure 2: Receiver Side Concepts of the Media Chain
+            With Application-level Media Encryption

 This generic packetization does not change how the mapping between one or several encoded or dependant streams are mapped to the RTP streams or how the synchronization sources(s) (SSRC) are assigned.